-SNAP, formerly known as the Food Stamp Program, is the largest, federally-funded anti-hunger program operated by the United States Department of Agriculture and administered by state agencies.
+SNAP is the largest, federally-funded anti-hunger program operated by the United States Department of Agriculture and administered by state agencies.
+In Virginia, the Department of Social Services administers SNAP.

 The Supplemental Nutrition Assistance Program (SNAP)